FLUORIDATION OF WATER SUPPLY

 Water fluoridation is the process of adjusting the amount of fluoride in drinking water to an optimal level to help reduce tooth decay.
 National Health and Medical Research Council (NHMRC) supports Australian states and territories fluoridating their drinking water supplies within the range of 0.6 to 1.1 milligrams of fluoride per litre (mg/L) (3).

-Is there any fluoride at all in Dubbo water supply?
+Is there any fluoride at all in Dubbo or Wellington water supplies?

 Why have the community not been made aware of this until now?